Michael-Bianconi/cParseCSV/README.md

 ## Build

-1. Place cparsecsv.h into the include directory.
+1. Place cparsecsv.h and arraylist.h into the include directory.
 2. Place arraylist.c, csventry.c, and csvread.c into the source directory.

 ## Usage